HolyBlackCat/cpp-tutorials/tooling/articles/choosing_compiler_and_more.md

   * Can only compile for Windows.
   * Can only be used on Windows (not counting weird setups using Wine), while GCC and Clang can cross-compile from other operating systems.

-* Not free and open-source:
+* Not free and not open-source:

   Most of time it's just a matter of ideology, but it means you can't fix bugs in it yourself.